antonamir/Privacy-policy-5roga/Privacy-policy-5ROGA.md

 ### Information Collection and Use
 For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, specifically your name, email address, and profile photo.
 This information is used solely to display it in the app's user interface, such as in the drawer menu.
 The information that we request will be retained by us and used as described in this privacy policy.
+Additionally, after signing in, we may collect additional information from you, including names and some numerical data, which will be used to enhance your experience within the app.
+The information that we request will be retained by us and used as described in this privacy policy.
 The app does use third party services that may collect information used to identify you.

 ### Cookies